DPD fail of the year? Thousands of reactions in the first three hours

 In addition to the date and time, the screenshot shows that the DPD deliverer “deposited the package as requested at the agreed location”.
 Underneath it says: “Parking place: Please do not park under any circumstances!”
 Well, that went really wrong.

 But is DHL really to blame?
 A user defends the messenger and gets hundreds of likes for this comment: “So you have given permission to drop off and are surprised that your package is being dropped off?
-Delivery agent sees storage authorization in his app, delivery agent turns it off.
+The deliverer sees the parking permit in his app, the deliverer turns it off.
 What would your expectation be?
 That he takes it back with him even though the system says he should put it down?”

 DPD-Fail: Was it the fault of the customer or the deliverer?